-Refrain from Assuming: Played to an unreal extreme, sometimes it's best to assume the song doesn't even have a title.
+Refrain from Assuming: Played to an unreal extreme, sometimes it's best to assume the song don't even have a title.
 For example, a song by the name of "Blue Marble Moon" technically is not its official name because it doesn't have one.

-Screw This, I'm Outta Here: He quit Guns N' Roses rather abruptly, with his manager claiming Bucket's main reason was he got fed up with the band not making any progress on a single album for 4 years.
+Screw This, I'm Outta Here!: He quit Guns N' Roses rather abruptly, with his manager claiming Bucket's main reason was he got fed up with the band not making any progress on a single album for 4 years.
 In turn, Axl Rose blamed Buckethead's eccentric behavior as the cause for problems with the band's schedule.

 Shout-Out: Almost all of his music contains references to people he admires and things he likes.